hiroaki-yamamoto/djextra/README.md

 ## Why I create this?
 Because I love Django, and usually using it.
-However, I found some essential code is lacked for modern web development.
+However, I found some essential code was lacked for modern web development.
 For example, you might want to send Ajax Payload like this:

 ```JSON